 - One hundred eight (108) samples have been tested on RDT since the onset of the outbreak with nineteen (19) samples testing positive on RDT and eighty-nine (89) testing negative. - Cumulatively, sixty-nine (69) samples have been cultured at both NPHL (22) and Malakal teaching hospital (47).
-Four (04) isolates non O1 and non O139 have been shipped to NICD South Africa for further confirmation. - Ongoing support to the laboratory capacity of partners (MSF, IOM, and IMC) to conduct RDT for cholera cases.
+Four (04) isolates non-O1 and non-O139 have been shipped to NICD South Africa for further confirmation. - Three (03) lab technicians (1 from NPHL and 2 from WHO) have been deployed to support sample collection and management in Malakal. - Ongoing support to the laboratory capacity of partners (MSF, IOM, and IMC) to conduct RDT for cholera cases.